From Sotheby's internship to gallery owner

-Lyndsey Ingram '2001, Gallery Director, Owner
+owner, Lyndsey Ingram Gallery

-It was a great introduction to prints and to the art market and a broad overview of 500 years of art history.
-Having this experience and living in London for a summer would never have been possible without the internship funding from MHC.
+It was a great introduction to prints and the art market, as well as a broad overview of 500 years of art history.
+Having that experience and living in London for a summer would never have been possible without internship funding from Mount Holyoke.

 The following summer, Sotheby’s asked me back.
 After I graduated they offered me a permanent job in the prints department, where I worked for a couple of years before going to work for the leading print gallery in London, Sims Reed Gallery.
 I was lucky enough to run that gallery soon after I started and continued to work there for 14 years.